 With remote work, businesses can enjoy reduced business costs, the ability to source talent from anywhere globally, increased employee engagement, and improved business productivity.
 On the other hand, employees can enjoy a better work-life balance, a reduction in commuting costs, and the opportunity to work for any business – regardless of their physical location.

 However, the age-old question remains: how do you keep employees engaged when you can’t interact with them physically?
 Even if you have a remote team, there should not be a reduction in productivity and engagement.
+Using digital tools for employee engagement – like Empuls can help you design the best engagement plan to suit your organization.
 In fact, with the right collaborative strategies, many remote teams tend to work more effectively than in-house teams.

 Here is how remote collaboration can benefit your business and how to nurture a collaborative culture: